 Depending on the type of TPD cover you have and what you’re claiming for, you may need to be totally or partially unable to work for it to come into effect.
 Some policies will also require that you meet a minimum period of disablement before you can make a claim.

-WHY CHOOSE AN INSURANCE BROKER FOR TPD INSURANCE COVER?
+WHY CHOOSE AN INSURANCE SPECIALIST FOR TPD INSURANCE COVER?

-Insurance brokers are often the best source of information when it comes to TPD insurance.
+Insurance specialists are often the best source of information when it comes to TPD insurance.

-- Insurance brokers work for you, not the insurance company.
+- Insurance specialists work for you, not the insurance company.
 This means they can help you find the right TPD insurance policy for your needs and budget.

 - They know the fine print when it comes to Total and Permanent Disability Insurance.

-- A good broker explains what this type of cover means and how it affects your policy.
+- A good insurance specialist explains what this type of cover means and how it affects your policy.
 They will also tell you exactly what the insurance policy covers and does not cover.

 - They know who offers the best policies and life insurance premiums.